Transfer to/from - London Heathrow airport (LHR)

 Journey time

-The journey between London Paddington Station and terminals 2 & 3 takes 15 minutes (3 extra minutes to Terminal 5).
-Trains depart every 15 minutes.
+The journey between London Paddington Station and terminals 2 and 3 takes 15 minutes (3 min. extra for Terminal 5).
+Trains depart every 15 min.

 Fares

-Tickets are available online or through the Heathrow Express app, as well as in the Arrivals areas or at the stations.
+Tickets are available online or via the Heathrow Express app, as well as in the Arrivals areas or at the stations.

-Children under the age of 15 travel free of charge in Express Class when accompanied by a paying adult.
+Children under 15 travel free in Express Class when accompanied by a paying adult.

-Contactless and Oyster cards can be used to travel with the Heathrow Express.
-Simply touch in at the start of your trip and when you drop off and you will be automatically charged.
+Contactless and Oyster cards can be used to travel on the Heathrow Express.
+Simply use your card at the start of your journey and on departure and your journey will be charged automatically.

 Stops

 Trains stop at terminals 2, 3 and 5.
-Passengers travelling to Terminal 4 must switch to the free transfer train at terminals 2 and 3 (connecting trains every 15 minutes, travel time 4 minutes).
+Passengers travelling to Terminal 4 should change to the free transfer train at terminals 2 and 3 (connecting trains every 15 minutes, journey time 4 min.)

 Service details

-You can travel comfortably on modern air-conditioned trains, with plenty of luggage space and onboard TV.
-Free Wi-Fi is available throughout the train and power outlets are available in the seat.
-You can even use your mobile phone when the train goes through a tunnel.
-And for maximum comfort, you can opt for Business First, with larger seats, extra legroom, work tables and free newspapers and magazines.
+You can travel in comfort on modern, air-conditioned trains with plenty of luggage space and onboard TV.
+Free Wi-Fi is available throughout the train and there are also power sockets at the seat.
+You can even use your mobile phone when the train passes through a tunnel.
+And for maximum comfort, you can opt for Business First, with larger seats, extra legroom, work desks and free newspapers and magazines.

 Connections

-London’s Paddington station is close to Hyde Park and Oxford Street and is served by the London Underground’s District, Circle, Bakerloo and Hammersmith & City lines.
-From London Paddington, you can take the main line trains to the west, southwest and south Wales.
+London Paddington Station is close to Hyde Park and Oxford Street and is served by the London Underground's District, Circle, Bakerloo and Hammersmith & City lines.
+From London Paddington, you can take main line trains to the West, South West and South Wales.

 Underground

-It is the western end of the dark-blue Piccadilly line.
-The airport has three Underground stations: one for terminals 2 and 3 and one each for Terminal 4 and Terminal 5.
+This is the western end of the dark blue Piccadilly line.
+The airport has three underground stations, popularly known as "the tube".
+One for terminals 2 and 3 and two others for Terminal 4 and Terminal 5.
 The Piccadilly line runs through central London.
-Some popular stops are South Kensington, Piccadilly Circus, Covent Garden and Kings Cross.
+Popular stops include South Kensington, Piccadilly Circus, Covent Garden and Kings Cross.

-Journey time: The journey between Heathrow Airport and central London takes 50-60 minutes.
+Journey time: The journey between Heathrow Airport and central London takes between 50 and 60 minutes.

 Underground tickets are available at all stations.
-The one-time cash fee to central London (Zone 1) is £6.30.
-A one-day Travelcard, which offers unlimited travel in zones 1-6, costs £18.10 (at any time) or £12.70 (out of peak).
-With an Oyster or Contactless card, the rates can be reduced to £5.50.
+The single cash fare to central London (Zone 1) is £6.70.
+A day Travelcard, which offers unlimited travel in zones 1 to 6, costs £21.50 (anytime) or £15.20 (off-peak).
+With an Oyster or Contactless card, fares (pay-as-you-go) can be reduced to £5.60.

-For more information, head to the Underground Visitors Centre at the underground station of terminals 2 and 3.
+For more information, contact the Visitor Information Centre at the terminals 2 and 3 tube station.
 See more

 Stops

-The station for terminals 2 and 3 is located between the terminals, which are a few minutes' walk via a pedestrian subway.
-The underground stations for terminals 4 and 5 are located in the basement of the buildings.
+Terminals 2 and 3 station is located between the terminals, which are a few minutes' walk away via an underground walkway.
+Terminals 4 and 5 metro stations are located under the Arrivals area and in the basement, respectively.

 First and last train to central London: